linoagli/gamepad-intercepts/README.md

 ## Todo List
 - UI overhaul
-- C# code clean up + face lift (most of the code was written "proof-of-concept-style and may not respect best C# practices)
+- C# code clean up + face lift (most of the code was written "proof of concept" style and may not respect best C# practices)

 ## Third Party Libraries